 - Secure cycle storage spaces are provided at all large University residences, but we would also advise that you use a strong reliable D-lock (available for loan from your site office), to keep your bike secure when out and about in Leeds

 - For details on public transport travel cards and discount schemes, please refer to the public transport page on the sustainability website

 The University of Leeds seeks to maximise the biodiversity and ecology across its urban estate, by enhancing existing trees and plants, with increased connectivity, year-round interest, and plants that are attractive to invertebrates, birds and other wildlife.
-Recent multi-service/faculty projects include the Sustainability Garden, the Sensory Garden at Charles Morris Hall, the Roger Stevens Pond, and the open area at the rear of Leeds University Union, between Charles Morris Hall and Stage@Leeds.
+Recent multi-service/faculty projects include the Sustainability Garden, the Sensory Garden at Charles Morris Hall, the North Hill Well Wood, the Roger Stevens Pond, and the open area at the rear of Leeds University Union, between Charles Morris Hall and Stage@Leeds.

 - Find out more about biodiversity on campus and how you can get involved with our projects

 - Look at the information provided by Yorkshire Wildlife Trust for volunteering opportunities on local reserves in the Leeds and West Yorkshire area